EternalllZM/rtd-codz/docs/source/rules.rst

 - **No community or clan recruitments.**

 We do not allow recruiting to other communities or clans.
-A clan system is not in Zombies natively, it does not belong here.

 - **No external Discord invites.**